sannijesufemi/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd ~ >>> Changes working  directory to the HOME directory ls -l >>> This will display the current directory in a long format ls -al >>> This displays the hidden files in the current directory
+cd ~ >>> Changes working  directory to the HOME directory ls -l >>> This will display the current directory in a long format ls -al >>> This displays the hidden files in the current directory ls -na >>> Display current durrent directory in long format, user and group IDS displayed numerically and hidden files starting with .